Luna-Klatzer/docs_openhiven.py/docs/getting_started/deploying_your_first_bot.md

 ![OpenHiven.py Authentication](../assets/images/openhivenpy_auth-dark.png){: width=900px align=center }

 ### Getting a User-token
-Step 1: Open your browsers development options.
+* Step 1: Open your browsers development options.
-Step 2: Navigate to "Applications" "Storage" "Local Storage" "(canary.)hiven.io" Step 3: Copy the "hiven-auth" string.
-It has to be 128 characters long.
+* Step 2: Navigate in your Browser to your Web-Console which should allow code to be passed.
-Step 4: Don't show your token to anyone.
-With a token you can get full access to your account even without a password.

-Alternative way:
-Step 1: Open your browsers development options
-Step 2: Go to Console
-Step 3: type in "localStorage[hiven-auth]"
-Step 4: Press enter and copy the string.
-It has to be 128 characters long.
+* Step 3: Execute this code-snippet `localStorage['hiven-auth']`.
+This will automatically fetch your token from the local Storage
+* Step 4: Copy the returned hash-string.
+This string is the token itself which should have a length of 128 characters.
+* (Step 5 (**Recommended!**): As already stated in [Authentication and Tokens](#authentication-and-tokens) store the token somewhere secure to avoid the risk of your account getting compromised!)

 ### Getting a Bot-token

+!!!
+Note

+   Currently creating a Bot is rather hard and requires a request directly to the Hiven Staff!
+Get in touch with the Hiven staff to request a Bot or wait until Bot-Accounts have entered Stable State!

 ## Setting up a simple Bot